Easy DIY Cardboard Toddler Toys for Creative Play

 Show your toddler how different angles of a ramp affect an object’s speed and travel distance.
 You can also set a bowl out in front of a ramp/jump so your toddler can try and get a car or ball to land in the bowl.
 My toddler also likes to stack blocks in front of the jump to try and knock them all down with a flying car.

-This ramp/jump has provided hours and hours of fun for my toddler!
+- Pure fun.
+This ramp/jump has provided hours and hours of fun and creative learning for my toddler!

-We have also recently built a parking garage for all of his hot wheels cars.
+We have also recently built a parking garage for all of my toddlers Hot Wheels cars.
 I found an old shoe box and cut up some pasta boxes to tape inside it.
 He puts his cars in here every night before bed.
-So sweet!
+You could also use toilet paper rolls in place of cut-up pasta boxes to house little cars or other precious little toys.

-And all you need is a strip of cardboard and some painter’s tape.
-And of course some toy balls to throw through it!
-I wrapped the edges of the cardboard strip with tape before taping closed a hoop to prevent any paper cuts during play.
-Other than that, we just stuck the hoop to the wall with a piece of painter’s tape!
-My toddler plays with this hoop everyday.
+And all you need is a strip of scrap cardboard and some painter’s tape.
+And of course, some toy balls to throw!
+I wrap the edges of the strip of cardboard I’m using for the hoop with painter’s tape to prevent any paper cuts during play.
+Other than that, we just stick the hoop to the wall with a piece of painter’s tape and my toddler has so much fun playing his own version of basketball.

 - Hand eye coordination skills